Comprehensive Guide To Termite Tenting Costs For Homes In Texas

 Factors Affecting the Cost of House Tenting for Termites

-1. Size of the Home – Larger homes require more fumigation materials and labor, increasing overall costs.
+1. Size of the Home – Bigger homes eat up more fumigation materials and labor, so the overall costs climb.

 2. Severity of Infestation – A more extensive termite infestation demands more thorough treatment, which can significantly increase expenses.